storacha/RFC/rfc/ipni-w3c.md

     Next optional Link
 }
 ```

+- `ProviderID` libp2p peer ID of w3s service that creates advertisements.
 - `Addresses` the most recent value of this is returned with lookups for any CID in any advertisement.
-It will contain the multiaddr form of URL claims service?
-TBD.
+It will contain the multiaddr form of the claims service URL.
+This is where the the content claims bucket is retrieved from when presented with the bucket CID.
+- `Signature` Signature over all ad created using private key matching `ProviderID`.
 - `ContextID` must be the byte encoded form of the CAR CID.
 - `Entries` must be the CID of an `EntryChunk` for a subset (or all) of the multihashes in the CAR.
-- `Metadata` encodes the location of the content claims bucket and the inclusion claim that ties the CAR CID to the CARx-index CID.
+- `Metadata` encodes the CID of the content claims bucket.
+Possibly the CARx-index location claim as an optimization, to be added later.
 - `IsRm` is used when removing all advertisement(s) that have that context ID and deleting all associated multihash indexes from IPNI.

 See: [Encoding the IPNI Advertisement](#encoding-the-ipni-advertisement)